You’ve decided you’re going to offer your people an employee stipend. Awesome news!

 - $4,000 annual vacation stipend, and more.

 An invaluable feature I should also mention is that everyone who uses Compt for stipends is automatically tax-compliant.
 We put the tax information right up front so you can keep those in mind when setting up your stipends.
-We also make the tax information visible to your people on their dashboard and when claiming their perks so that they’re able to make the most of your investment.
+We make the tax information visible to your people too, on their dashboard and when claiming their perks so that they’re able to make the most of your investment.

 A note about the vendorless approach